hllyhllrd/hollyhilliard.com/content/birds/timeline/index.md

 If you want a good field guide for identifying birds, I'm a fan of the [Sibley Guides](https://www.sibleyguides.com/).
 I also love [The Warbler Guide](https://press.princeton.edu/books/paperback/9780691154824/the-warbler-guide) by Tom Stephenson and Scott Whittle.

-If you're looking for good books about birds or nature, I recommend Scott Weidensaul's [A World on the Wing](https://wwnorton.com/books/9780393608908), Aimee Nezhukumatathil's [World of Wonders](https://milkweed.org/author/aimee-nezhukumatathil), Robin Wall Kimmerer's [Braiding Sweetgrass](https://milkweed.org/book/braiding-sweetgrass), or [A Sand County Almanac](https://www.aldoleopold.org/about/aldo-leopold/sand-county-almanac/) by Aldo Leopold.
+If you're looking for good books about birds or nature, I recommend Scott Weidensaul's [A World on the Wing](https://wwnorton.com/books/9780393608908), Aimee Nezhukumatathil's [World of Wonders](https://milkweed.org/author/aimee-nezhukumatathil), Robin Wall Kimmerer's [Braiding Sweetgrass](https://milkweed.org/book/braiding-sweetgrass), and [A Sand County Almanac](https://www.aldoleopold.org/about/aldo-leopold/sand-county-almanac/) by Aldo Leopold.